 This procedure is carried out in an appropriate treatment area either under ultrasound or X-ray screening to aid accuracy.
-A solution of slow release steroid preparation is injected around the nerve supplying sensation to the facet joint.
+A solution of local anaesthetic medication and a slow release steroid preparation is injected around the nerve supplying sensation to the facet joint.

 The skin is made numb with local anaesthetic before the medial branch block is performed.
 The steroid preparation has an anti-inflammatory action and will remain in your system for up to 12 weeks.

 This does not denote the time the effects of the injection last for: you may experience longer or shorter pain relief than this, as every person is different.
 Many people experience significantly longer pain relief.
-Injections may take up to 2 weeks to start working.

 To receive the injection you will be required to lie face down on the table throughout the procedure.
 There may be some discomfort at the time of the injection but this will not last long.